 2. I am In a Faithful Relationship

-Even if you trust your partner, it’s a good idea for both of you to get tested regularly.
+Even if you trust your partner, it’s a good idea for both of you to consider tests for STDs regularly.
 Even if none of you has cheated, you may have been carrying an STD for years from a previous relationship.

 3. I Have Not Had Many Sexual Partners